Distributionally Robust RRT with Risk Allocation: Introduction

 \emph{Contributions:} We extend the DR-RRT algorithm presented in \cite{summers_risk} by embedding our proposed risk allocation technique into it.
-Our main contributions are as follows: \begin{enumerate} \item We propose a new distributionally robust risk allocation technique called Exact Risk Allocation (ERA) for sampling based motion planning algorithms that allocates as minimum risks as possible while respecting a given total risk budget (See Theorem \ref{thm_1}). \item We prove that all feasible paths with the uniform risk allocation of length $\mathrm{\mathrm{T_{path}}} \in \mathbb{N}_{\geq 1}$ and total risk budget $\mathrm{\mathrm{\Delta_{path}}} \in (0,0.5]$ is also feasible with the ERA but the vice-versa is not necessarily true (See Theorem \ref{thm_2}). \item We demonstrate our proposed technique using simulation results and show that by switching from uniform risk allocation to ERA, it is possible to give the same risk guarantees for sampling based motion planning algorithms while maintaining a reduced conservatism. \end{enumerate}
+Our main contributions are as follows: \begin{enumerate} \item We propose a new distributionally robust risk allocation technique called Exact Risk Allocation (ERA) for sampling-based motion planning algorithms that allocates as minimum risks as possible while respecting a given total risk budget (See Theorem \ref{thm_1}). \item We prove that all feasible paths with the uniform risk allocation of length $\mathrm{\mathrm{T_{path}}} \in \mathbb{N}_{\geq 1}$ and total risk budget $\mathrm{\mathrm{\Delta_{path}}} \in (0,0.5]$ is also feasible with the ERA but the vice-versa is not necessarily true (See Theorem \ref{thm_2}). \item We demonstrate our proposed technique using simulation results and show that by switching from uniform risk allocation to ERA, it is possible to give the same risk guarantees for sampling-based motion planning algorithms while maintaining a reduced conservatism. \end{enumerate}

-Following a summary of notations, the rest of the paper is organized as follows: The main problem statement of risk bounded motion planning with risk allocation is presented in \S \ref{sec_prob_formulation}.
+The rest of the paper is organized as follows: The main problem statement of risk-bounded motion planning with risk allocation is presented in \S \ref{sec_prob_formulation}.
 Then, the proposed Distributionally Robust Exact Risk Allocation (DR-ERA) algorithm is presented in \S \ref{sec_dr_era}.
-Subsequently, the embedding of (DR-ERA) into the sampling based motion planning algorithm RRT is discussed in \S\ref{sec_dr_rrt_era}.
-Then, the proposed approach is demonstrated using simulation results in \S \ref{sec_num_sim}.
-Finally, the paper is closed in \S \ref{sec_conclusion} along with directions for future research.
+Subsequently, the embedding of DR-ERA into the sampling-based motion planning algorithm RRT is discussed in \S\ref{sec_dr_rrt_era}.
+Then, the proposed idea is demonstrated using simulation results in \S \ref{sec_num_sim}.
+Finally, the paper is closed in \S \ref{sec_conclusion} along with the directions for future research.